dcbaker/cython/docs/src/tutorial/caveats.rst

    same sign as the second argument (following Python semantics) rather than having the same sign as the first (as in C).
-The C behavior can be obtained, at some speed gain, by enabling the cdivision directive (versions prior to Cython 0.12 always followed C semantics).
+The C behavior can be obtained, at some speed gain, by enabling the cdivision directive (versions prior to Cython0 0.12 always followed C semantics).
  - Care is needed with unsigned types. ``cdef unsigned n = 10;
    print(range(-n, n))`` will print an empty list, since ``-n`` wraps around to a large positive integer prior to being passed to the